MinnPost/object-sync-for-salesforce/docs/initial-setup.md

 6. Token URL Path: The plugin starts with a default of `/services/oauth2/token`.
 You should generally not have to change this.
 7. Salesforce API Version: You should generally use the latest version your install has access to.
 This plugin starts with 42.0, but once it is authenticated the text field will be replaced with a dropdown of your available versions from which you can choose.
 8. Limit Salesforce Objects: These allow you to indicate whether Salesforce should relate to objects that can't be triggered or updated via the API.
 Generally it's a good idea to have these boxes checked to avoid errors.
+9. Salesforce Field Display Value: When mapping Salesforce fields, you can choose whether the plugin will display a field's Field Label (possibly a more user friendly value) or the API Name (which is always unique).
+Neither choice changes how the plugin functions on the back end, but making a choice can sometimes make the mapping choices easier to find.
-9. Pull Throttle (seconds): This plugin starts with 5 seconds, but you can change it based on your server's needs.
+10. Pull Throttle (seconds): This plugin starts with 5 seconds, but you can change it based on your server's needs.
-10. Debug mode: This won't do anything until after the plugin has been authorized, but once it has you can use it to see more information about what the API is doing. **Don't check this in a production environment.**
+11. Debug mode: This won't do anything until after the plugin has been authorized, but once it has you can use it to see more information about what the API is doing. **Don't check this in a production environment.**

 Save the settings.
 If the values required are set, you'll see a message that says "Salesforce needs to be authorized to connect to this website.
 Use the Authorize tab to connect."
 You can use that link for the next steps.